Peeling potatoes near-optimally in near-linear time: Introduction

 \paragraph{Overview of the approach.} Let $R$ be a set of points contained in $P$.
 The \DEF{visibility graph} of $R$, denoted by $G(P,R)$, has $R$ as vertex set and, for any two points $x$ and $y$ in $R$, the edge $xy$ is in $G(P,R)$ whenever the segment $xy$ is contained in $P$.
 See Figure~\ref{fig:visibilitygraph}.

 Let us assume that the set of points $R$ is obtained by uniform sampling in $P$.
-We note the following properties: \begin{itemize} \item For each convex polygon $K\subseteq P$, the area of the convex hull $CH(K\cap R)$ is similar to the area of $K$, provided that $|K\cap R|$ is large enough.
-For this, it is convenient to have large $|R|$. \item For each convex polygon $K\subseteq P$, the boundary of $CH(K\cap R)$ is made of edges in $G(P,R)$. \item With dynamic programming one can find a maximum-area convex polygon defined by edges of $G(P,R)$.
+We note the following properties: \begin{itemize} \item For each convex polygon $K\subseteq P$, the area of the convex hull $\conv(K\cap R)$ is similar to the area of $K$, provided that $|K\cap R|$ is large enough.
+For this, it is convenient to have large $|R|$. \item For each convex polygon $K\subseteq P$, the boundary of $\conv(K\cap R)$ is made of edges in $G(P,R)$. \item With dynamic programming one can find a maximum-area convex polygon defined by edges of $G(P,R)$.
 For this to be efficient, it is convenient that $G(P,R)$ has few edges. \end{itemize} Thus, we have a trade-off on the number of points in $R$ that are needed.
 We argue that there is a suitable size for $R$ such that $G(P,R)$ has a near-linear expected number of edges and, with reasonable probability, the edges of $G(P,R)$ give a good inner approximation to an optimal solution.
 Instead of finding the optimal solution directly in $G(P,R)$, we make a search in a small parallelogram of area $\Theta(A^*(P))$ around each edge of $G(P,R)$, performing a second sampling.
 The core of the argument is a bound relating $A^*(P)$ and the probability that two random points in $P$ are visible.
 Such relation was unknown and we believe that it is of independent interest.
+See Theorems~\ref{thm:prob1},~\ref{thm:prob2} and the follow up work ~\cite{BJVW15} (summarized in Theorem~\ref{thm:BJVW15} here) for the precise relations.

+\paragraph{Perimeter.} We are also interested in finding a convex polygon inside $P$ with maximum perimeter.
+Let $\per(K)$ denote the perimeter of a convex body $K$.
+In the case that $K$ is a segment, then $\per(K)$ is twice the length of $K$.
+Let

+By the same compactness argument as used by Goodman~\cite[Proposition 1]{Goodman-81}, using the Blaschke selection theorem, the supremum is achieved and so it can be replaced by the maximum.

+We provide a randomized algorithm to compute a convex polygon (or segment) inside $P$ whose perimeter is at least $(1-\eps)\cdot L^*(P)$.
+For every $\delta > 0$, to succeed with probability $1-\delta$, the algorithm uses time

+The main obstacle in this case is that the polygons with near-optimal perimeter may be very skinny and thus have arbitrarily small area.
+For that case, random sampling of points is futile, but we can use a longest segment contained in $P$ to approximate $L^*(P)$.
+More precisely, if the perimeter-optimal convex polygon has aspect ratio $O(\eps)$, then we can $(1-\eps)$-approximate it via a longest segment inside $P$, which in turn can be $(1-\eps)$-approximated in near-linear time~\cite{hkms-06}.
+If the perimeter-optimal polygon has aspect ratio $\Omega(\eps)$, then it has area at least $\Omega(\eps\cdot A^*(P))$, and the approach based on random samples of points can be adapted, with a larger number of sample points.
+To bound the number of sample points we use a new theorem in geometric probability bounding the expected difference between the perimeter of any planar convex body $K$ and the perimeter of the convex hull of a random sample inside $K$.
+See our Theorem~\ref{thm:randomperimeter} for the precise statement.